Wibben Publishes Book On Feminist Approaches To Studying War

 The sole editor of the collection, Wibben also contributed the book’s Introduction and a chapter on Afghanistan.
 This will be her 2nd book.

 Wibben also recently co-edited and introduced (with Maria Stern) a special virtual issue of the journal Security Dialogue.
 “A Decade of Feminist Security Studies Revisited,” published in December 2014, is a collection of notable articles adopting a feminist perspective on security (and war) in the last decade.

 A recognized expert in the field of Feminist Security Studies, Wibben is an Associate Professor of Politics and directs the Peace and Justice Studies program at USF.
-She also serves on the Advisory Boards for the BS in International Studies, the MS in International Studies, and the Gender and Sexuality Studies programs.
+She also serves on the Advisory Boards for the BA in International Studies, the MA in International Studies, and the Gender and Sexuality Studies programs.